-Black Bean and Corn Salsa is such a perfectly festive chunky salsa recipe that loads up your chip with a dip that makes your mouth dance!
-Done in minutes, you can go from prep to snack attack in about 5 minutes tops.
+Black Bean Corn Salsa is a perfectly festive chunky salsa recipe that loads up your chip with a dip that makes your mouth dance!

 And the best part is when you run out of this delicious black bean salsa (cause at a party this dip is da bomb), it won’t take much time to refill the bowl for another round.